Stevens-97/Stevens-97/README.md

 ### Welcome to my personal github page!

-- 🔭 I’m a recent graduate from the School of Code looking for my first software engineering post.
+- 🔭 I’m a recent graduate from the School of Code starting my first software engineering post.
-- 🌱 I’m currently learning JavaScript (with frame works), HTML and CSS.
+- 🌱 I’m currently learning C# and AWS.

 # Intro

 You can either navigate through the repos on the profile page or but I recommend using my portfolio site!
-However, some repos are still being made public.
+However, some repos are still being made public and updated.

 > [portfolio link](https://esportfoliosite.netlify.app/)